 What makes these stunning prehistoric buildings so unique is not just how they look but how they’re built.
 They aren’t made with mortar.
 Rather, the walls are constructed with limestone boulders that were found in fields, while the cone-shaped roof is designed with limestone slabs called chianche.
 This design naturally keeps the interior – where there are modern-day features, such as wooden staircases – cool during the summer time and warm during the cooler months.
 Fireplaces and ovens are even built into the stone.

 While these trulli today are on solid stone foundations, that was not always the case.
 When they were originally built centuries ago, they could easily be deconstructed, which is exactly what happened whenever the tax man was on his way into town.

-Today, the trulli are homes, but they also contain shops, restaurants, and charming hotels.
+Today, the trulli can be homes, but they can also contain shops, restaurants, and charming hotels.

 By Liz Hall

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.